Author: Ben

 Image Credit: Wikimedia

-Cannae was also a great example of Hannibal’s ability to pick a decisive battle with favorable odds.
+Cannae was a great example of Hannibal’s ability to pick a decisive battle with favorable odds.
 Hannibal knew that his only chance was to encourage the city-states of Italy to side with him.
 He knew the Romans had just elected consuls itching for a fight.
 He chose the field of battle by seizing a vital supply depot at Cannae.
 Considering the Carthaginians had started and pulled back from several skirmishes with the Romans in the days leading up to the battle, it’s clear Hannibal also chose when to fight, knowing full well the Romans outnumbered him.
 After Cannae, many Italian city-states and the kingdom of Macedon sided with Carthage.
 That Carthage ultimately lost the Second Punic War is a testament more to Rome’s indomitable spirit and the sheer odds Hannibal faced than any indication of Hannibal’s skills.

 Under the leadership of Han Xin (韓信), the State of Han (漢) won many victories over their neighbors.
 Overconfident from those victories, his king Liu Bang (劉邦) led a Han (漢) coalition to a catastrophic defeat when he briefly captured but then lost the Chu (楚) capital of Pengcheng (彭城) in 205 BCE.
 Chu forces (楚) were even able to capture the king’s father and wife as hostages, and several Han (漢) coalition states switched their loyalty to the Chu (楚).